DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

     - A list of resources and tools used by the assistant to respond to queries
 * A tabular section with the following columns
     - Eval Question Number: The question number specified in the prompt
-    - Eval Question: The Question as specified in the prompt
+    - Eval Question: The question as specified in the prompt
-    - Assessment: Yes, no, unsure, or not applicable
+    - Assessment (i.e. response to the eval question): Yes, no, unsure, or not applicable
-    - Evidence and Reasning: The LLM-provided reasoning for the assessment
+    - Evidence and Reasoning: The LLM-provided reasoning for the assessment
     - Evidence Snippets: Verbatim text from the dialog supporting the reasoning and assessment
-    - Impact Level: If assessment is no, an assessment of the impact (Low, Medium, High)
+    - Impact Level: If assessment is no, an additional assessment of the impact (Low, Medium, High)
 * A 30-100 word summary containing strengths, key issues, and recommendations for improvement

 ## Summarizing Results

-To summarize results, run
+To summarize results from an evaluation, run

-    run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [Results file from evaluation prompt]
+    run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [Results file generated from evaluation prompt]

 Thius produces output with the two sections